“I hate hospitals,” Gran said beside me.

 He opened my door for me and chucked my bag in the back.
 “You got it?” he asked.

-He held his hand out, and I gripped it with one of mine and grabbed the handle on the door frame, hauling myself up with my arms, my good foot planted on the footrail.
+He held his hand out, and I gripped it with one of mine and grabbed the handle on the door frame with the other.
+I hauled myself up with my arms, my good foot planted on the footrail.

 “Piece of cake,” I said, settling myself in.